July 26, 2011 –

 Archbishop Chaput with Arlene Lingo in 2008 when he celebrated Mass at Our Lady of the Snows Church.

-Rey Kitchkumme was Vice Chairman of the Tribal Council in 2008 when Archbishop Chaput visited the reservation.
+Rey Kitchkumme was Vice Chairman of the Tribal Council in 2008 when Archbishop Chaput visited the common land.
 Kitchkumme is now a PBPN Gaming Commissioner.